A flip phone with Google Maps? KaiOS is making dumb phones smarter

 All of this is possible because new feature phones are launching with support for 4G networks, largely because carriers are dropping 2G and 3G to make way for 4G LTE expansion as well as 5G.
 As mobile operators look for ways to replace revenue earned from voice and text, they are increasingly looking at a data and services business model.
 4G feature phones are becoming essential in countries where data is expensive, and where there’s a wide gap in digital literacy.
 Since KaiOS doesn’t need to use much data, it’s likely a cheaper option than going for an Android Go smartphone; it also doesn’t require as much of a learning curve for someone who has never used a smartphone before.

 But the software doesn’t just work well for emerging markets — it also works for people with smartphones.
 The Nokia 8110 4G, for example, can act as a 4G hotspot for your smartphone, or as a backup phone thanks to its 17-day battery life.
 Access to email, calendar, contacts, as well as apps like Facebook and Google Maps, give you all the essentials you might want on a phone to use, say, on your next hiking trip.
-KaiOS is present in the U.S., and its software is available on feature phones sold on AT&T and T-Mobile.
+KaiOS is present in the U.S., and its software is available on feature phones sold on Sprint, AT&T, and T-Mobile.

 Bridging the digital divide